kondwanicode/kondwanimunthali/README.md

-## Welcome !
-I am Kondwani Munthali, a computer programmer
+## Welcome!
+#I am Kondwani Munthali (computer programmer)

 I am a freelance programmer by night.
-By day i work with Airtel Malawi in CX-Department.
+By day i work with Airtel Malawi in CX-Department in Malawi,Mzuzu.

 I have a Bachalers Degree in Information Communication Technology that i obtained from Mzuzu University in 2018 and a diploma in Information and Communication Technology from the same institution obtained in 2016.
 I am so passionate about technology and i am good at programming and networking.

 Some of my core languages are PHP, Java,javascript and i am conversant with Mysql and database management.

 ### Markdown